pierrick-marie/pinattsu/README.md

 Developer: Pierrick MARIE contact at pierrickmarie.info

-# Contribute
+# Contributing

-DO not hesitate to send PL or contact me by mail.
+Do not hesitate to improve to this program.
+Feel free to send PR or contact me to send comments.
+You are welcome to fork this project also ;)

 # Badges